FortiGate

 In this example:

-From the fortiGate from where the backup is settled.
+From the fortiGate where the backup is settled.

-From GUI, go to VPN -> IPsec Tunnels and select the tunnel.
+From the GUI, go to VPN -> IPsec Tunnels and select the tunnel.

-In the phase2 selectors tunnel IP address is used as local and the TFTP server as remote address.
+In the phase2 selectors tunnel IP address is used as the local, and the TFTP server is used as the remote address.

 If it is changed over an IPSec tunnel that is already in use, do not forget to apply new policies and static routes for this implementation.